- ART

 Assessments

-If a student needs more support to reach a benchmark in literacy skills, we have a robust Reading Intervention program where interventionists work in small groups, or one-on-one, to reinforce the concepts being taught in the classrooms.
+Three times a year, our K-5 students are assessed using DIBELS (Dynamic Indicators of Basic Early Literacy Skills) to track their progress in reading, as well as screen for reading disabilities.
+If a student needs more support to reach a benchmark in literacy skills, we have a robust Literacy Intervention program where interventionists work in small groups, or one-on-one, to reinforce the concepts being taught in the classrooms.

 MATH